 - Own hardware GSM gateway

-First 2 variants are professional.
-These variants allow to send and receive tens and hundreds of SMS messages per second, take care of the network-to-network interaction with other mobile operators, spam protection, etc. We would highly advise these particular solutions for commercial GPS monitoring purposes.
+The first two variants are professional.
+They allow to send and receive tens and hundreds of SMS messages per second, take care of the network-to-network interaction with other mobile operators, spam protection, etc. We would highly advise these particular solutions for commercial GPS monitoring purposes.

 Third variant is less professional.
 It will suit the companies that use the GPS monitoring service for its own needs, maximum for insignificant commercial services.
 The idea is that a GSM modem will be installed in your office to send and receive SMS messages.

-Navixy GPS monitoring service is suitable for all 3 variants supplemented by:
+Navixy GPS monitoring service is suitable for all three variants supplemented by: